wp-plugins/generate-cache/readme.txt

 * Keeps track of your cache folder size so that it never drops below a certain limit.
 * Tries to guess your cache folder location, or you can specify it manually.
 * Choose for which blog items (posts, categories, tags, pages) cache should be regenerated.
+* Schedule automatic cache generation to be run at a specific time even if cache folder size is not below limit (in case your caching plugin doesn't emply cache upon content changes).

 Note: This is not a caching plugin!
 It is to be used only together with such.